 Cycling is taking off in a big way in Cork!
 There has been strong and continuing growth in the number of people cycling all year round.
-The official launch of the Coke Zero public bike scheme in 2015 has boosted cycling in the city, and the city and county councils continue to expand cycling links and infrastructure.
-Although the cycle network is fragmented and poor in places, there are also some good examples of segregated cycling infrastructure.
+The official launch of the Coke Zero public bike scheme in 2015 has boosted cycling in the city, and the city and county councils continue to expand cycling links and infrastructure with your help.
+Although the cycle network is fragmented and poor in places, there are examples of segregated cycling infrastructure.
 In short, facilities in the Cork metropolitan area are adequate for many adults to get going on their bikes.

-We love our bike shops!
+We love our bike shops and there are a lot of them in Cork city!
 Click here for a map and listing of bike shops near you.

 Do you have any local problems with bad roads, vandalism or any other problems that need to be repaired?
 Report it to FixMyStreet.ie!

 • In a 2019 Cork Chamber survey, over 65% of businesses supported the delivery of the Cork Cycle Network as a priority.

 • Heads of the entire 3rd level education sector in Cork, have signed a letter calling on the Minister for Transport to deliver a network of safe cycle routes to ensure their staff and students can cycle safely to their campuses.

 • Over 90% of consultations for the Interm Cycle Infrastructure on the South Mall in 2020 supported the scheme.

 • In a 2020 survey for One4All Ireland, almost half of respondents agreed that they could swap their car for cycling for most short trips.

 • Since 2007, the number of staff cycling to UCC increased by 90%.

 • In April 2020, the WHO recommending cycling as a mode of urban transport in order to ensure social distancing during the COVID-19 pandemic while also achieving daily physical activity guidelines.